Hang Liu 「刘航」

 |

-I am a first-year Master student at Umich focsing on Robot Learning and Legged Robot Control.
-I am currently working as a research assistant at Tsinghua Ai & Robot Lab and TSLab advised by Houde Liu and Linqi Ye.
+Previously, I worked as a research assistant at Tsinghua Ai & Robot Lab and TSLab advised by Houde Liu and Linqi Ye.
 Besides, I joined a Startup Zerith and responsible for humanoid locomotion controller design.

 | CV |